DataJuggler/DBCompare/DBCompare/README.md

 <a href='https://youtu.be/13HipAOyAqU'>This is the most recent video on YouTube:</a>

+Update 11.15.2023: This project has been updated to .NET 8.

 Update 10.20.2022: This project has been updated to .NET 7.
 You must use Visual Studio 2022 Preview until the full version comes out.